Preparing for a Performance Appraisal as a Manager

 Keep a record of your discussions.
 Make note of the date of your conversation.
 Include any contributions and achievements, difficulties, and frustrations.
 Note the upcoming goals to plan for as well as those that were met.
 List training courses, conferences, and seminars that were attended.

 Be prepared when there is a performance issue.
-If a situation necessitates giving difficult feedback, planning ahead is crucial.
+If a situation necessitates giving difficult feedback, planning ahead is key.
 Ensure that your feedback is objective, and allow your employee to provide their point of view.

 Remember that the performance appraisal is an ongoing process, and it’s a critical tool for you as a manager.
 It’s one of the ways you can establish clear expectations for your team’s goals and facilitate your employees’ career management, development, and progression.